The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Springdale is the gateway to Zion National Park where we will discover a labyrinth of narrow canyons, steep walls, and amazing rock formations resembling cathedrals, temples, spires, and altars.
 On arrival, we enjoy an introductory walk beside the Virgin River, which carves its way through the canyon.

-Today we set out to walk the Emerald Pools trail, focussing on the lower and middle pools.
+Today we set out to walk the Emerald Pools trail, focusing on the lower and middle pools.
 All hikes lead to sparkling waterfalls and glistening pools.
 Majestic sights can be seen all along the trails, including views of Lady Mountain, the Great White Throne, Red Arch Mountain, and cliffs in all directions.
 Those who want to visit the upper pool can do so, although this is above grade.

 We have a short journey (90 mins) so we will have plenty of time to explore the highlights of Bryce Canyon National Park with its delicate sedimentary rock pinnacles, arches, and spires from our base by the park entrance (1nt).
 Rivalling and probably surpassing Zion for bizarre rock formations Bryce offers many trails through, around and amongst ‘hoodoos' - natural pillars created out of sandstone by the action of wind, rain, and ice.